 Ceramic Flat Iron:

 One thing that you need to know right off the bat is that not all ceramic irons are the same.
-A lot of ceramic irons are coated and are not a solid ceramic plate.
+Many ceramic irons are coated and are not a solid ceramic plate.
 Why would this matter?
 Ceramic technology is based on the plates heating the hair up from the inside out.
 The plates take longer to heat up.
-When they are just coated with ceramic and aren’t solid, they might not have even heating of the plate.
+Sometimes when they are just coated with ceramic and aren’t solid, they might not have even heating of the plate.
 If they aren’t heating up evenly, they won’t give you a good even “hair straightening” and you will have to make more passes over the hair.
-Another problem with ceramic coated irons is that they can chip, or crack and they can get caught on your hair and will cause breakage.
+Ceramic coated irons can chip, or crack and they can get caught on your hair and will cause breakage.

 If an iron has full ceramic plates it will heat up evenly but does take a little longer to heat up than a titanium iron.
 These are typically better for finer hair or damaged hair.
 Ceramic irons tend to be a little heavier and you need to be cautious about not dropping them.